 Interested in applying?

-For enquiries or to apply please contact Allison Burns-Joseph, IYA Program Manager at 778.877.6330 or allison.burnsjoseph@slcc.ca.
+For enquiries or to apply please contact Allison Burns-Joseph, Director of Culture and IYA at 778.877.6330 or allison.burnsjoseph@slcc.ca.

 The IYA program began prior to the opening of the Cultural Centre and operated out of regional educational institutions and tourism venues.
 Once the Cultural Centre opened in 2008, the IYA program had a permanent home to train on-the-job skills in a cultural tourism venue focused on sharing the two Nations’ histories, arts and cultures of the Squamish and Lil’wat Peoples.

-The IYA is Funded in part by the Government of Canada’s Youth Employment and Skills Strategy.
-We put our hands up to the community and Service Canada for continually supporting the Squamish Lil’wat Cultural Centre and sustaining this program.
+The IYA is Funded by Indigenous Tourism BC (ITBC) We put our hands up to the community and ITBC for continually supporting the Squamish Lil’wat Cultural Centre and sustaining this program.

 Knowledgeable Cultural Ambassadors share their cultural teachings with guests during guided tours; visit our Group Tours page for more information.